auto-mausx/Cloud-Engineer-Bootcamp/Essentials-Linux-System-Admin-LFS201/Processes/Readme.md

 * A system administrator may need to change some of these values in either direction:
   * To restrict capabilities so an individual user and/or process cannot exhaust system resources, such as memory, cpu time or the maximum number of processes on the system.
   * To expand capabilities so a process does not run into resource limits; for example, a server handling many clients may find that the default of 1024 open files makes its work impossible to perform.

+## Process states

+* Running
+  * executing or sitting in the **run queue**

+* Sleeping --- waiting, usually on I/O

+* Stopped
+  * process has been suspended
+  * usually happens when a programmer wants to examine the executing programs memory, CPU registers, flags etc
+  * usually done by a debugger

+* Zombie
+  * also called a **defunct** process
+  * happens when it terminates and no other process as asked about the exit state
+  * A zombie process has released all of its resources except exit state and its entry in the process table.
+  * if the parent of any process dies, it is adopted by `init` PID=1 or `kthreadd` PID=2

+## Execution Modes

+### User Mode

+* except when executing a system call, process execute in user mode where they have lesser privileges than in kernel mode

+* this will follow the guidelines of **process resource isolation**

+### System Mode

+* only the system itself runs here

+* no application may ever live here

+* even processes start off as `root` go to user mode

+* any type of system managed hardware that an app wants to use must do so through a system call

+## Daemons

+A daemon process is a background process whose sole purpose is to provide some specific service to users of the system:

+* Daemons can be quite efficient because they only operate when needed.
+* Many daemons are started at boot time.
+* Daemon names often (but not always) end with d.
+* Some examples include `httpd` and `systemd-udevd`.
+* Daemons may respond to external events (`systemd-udevd`) or elapsed time (`crond`).
+* Daemons generally have no controlling terminal and no standard input/output devices.
+* Daemons sometimes provide better security control.

+## Creating Processes

+* An average Linux system is always creating new processes.
+This is often called `forking`; the original parent process keeps running, while the new child process starts.

+* Often, rather than just a fork, one follows it with an `exec`, where the parent process terminates, and the child process inherits the process ID of the parent.
+The term `fork` and `exec` is used so often, people think of it sometimes as one word.

+## Creating Processes in a Command Shell

+* A new process is created (forked from the user's login shell).

+* A wait system call puts the parent shell process to sleep.

+* The command is loaded onto the child process's space via the exec system call.
+In other words, the code for the command replaces the bash program in the child process's memory space.
+* The command completes executing, and the child process dies via the exit system call.
+* The parent shell is re-awakened by the death of the child process and proceeds to issue a new shell prompt.

+* The parent shell then waits for the next command request from the user, at which time the cycle will be repeated.

+* **background processing** is done by using the `&` at the end of the command

+* `tar -czf home.tar.gz . &` will not show the verbiage of the command and dump it into the background

+* helpful if you already know the command will work and done want to dump a bunch of gargabe onto the screen

+* Some shell commands (such as `echo` and `kill`) are built into the shell itself, and do not involve loading of program files.
+For these commands, no fork or exec are issued for the execution.

+## Using nice to set priorities

+* process priority can be controlled with `nice` and `renice`

+* niceness (cute) can range -20 (the highest) to +19 the lowest

+* `renice` is used to change the nice value on the fly

+* only root can *decrease* niceness

+## Static and Shared Libraries

+* **Static** -- the code for the library function is inserted in the program at compile time and does not change thereafter even if the library is updated

+* **Shared** -- The cod for the library functions is loaded into the pgram at run time and if the library is changed later, the program runs withy the new library modifications

+* shared libraries are more efficient because they can be used by many apps at once

+* shared libraries are also called Dynamic LInk Libraries (DLLs)

+### Shared Library Versions

+* when there are major changes to Libraries (think Python 2.7 -> Python 3.0) It can break a ton of things

+* you can have a program have any specific Major Version

+* most programs will just use `latest`
+  * My own thoughts on this your SDLC and delivery pipelines should be robust enough to handle migrating a code base from one major version to another.
+  * Also using older versions is just asking for security problems
+  * there are people still using Windows 7 and I am just like but why???

+* Shared libraries have the extension `.so.` a full version of this would look like:
+  * `libc.so.N` where `N` is the major version number

+### Finding Shared Libraries

+* `ldd` can be used to ascertain what shared libraries an app needs.

+* `ldd` will show the `soname` of the library and where it points too

+* as an example `ldd /usr/bin/vi` will dump out where the libraries are and where they happen to be in memory

+* `ldconfig` is generally run a boot time (but can be run anytime)\

+* it uses `/etc/ld.so.conf` which list the directories that will be searched for shared libraries

+* `ldconfig` must be run as root and shared libraries should only be stored in system directories when they are stable and useful